-Appeals are not a rehearing of the original allegation(s) and must be based on one or more of the above criteria to be considered.
+NOTE: Appeals are not a rehearing of the original allegation(s) and must be based on one or more of the above criteria to be considered.
 The written appeal must detail the grounds for the appeal.
 Appeals are reviews of the record (written and, when determined by the College Appeals Committee to be appropriate, the audio recording).
 The Committee reserves the right to meet or not meet with the parties involved as well as to listen (or not) to the audio recording of the original hearing.
-The appeal process is an administrative one, and in most cases, the parties involved will not be asked to meet with the Committee.

 Appeals are considered in a fair and impartial way by the College Appeals Committee (the Committee).
-The Dean of Students (or designee) will determine the composition of the Committee.
-The Committee is generally comprised of three members of the faculty/staff and/or student body (based on the respondent's undergraduate or graduate standing) selected from a pool of members who have received training in the College's student conduct process and will not include individuals with a conflict of interest.
+The Vice Provost and Dean for Student Affairs (or designee) will determine the composition of the Committee.
+The Committee is generally comprised of three members of the faculty/staff and/or student body (based on the respondent's undergraduate or graduate standing) selected from a pool of members who have received training in the College's student conduct process, and will not include individuals with a conflict of interest.
+The appeals process is an administrative one, and in most cases, the parties involved will not be asked to meet with the Committee.